Chasing shadows with Gottesman-Kitaev-Preskill codes: Twirling theory

 In this section, we first review how the different incarnations of twirling work on a qubit level before discussing its logical analogue using the GKP code.

 \paragraph{State twirling.} On the (logical) qubit level, a state twirl over a group $\CG \subseteq \CU\lr{N}$ maps

-where the integration is taken over the group of all unitaries and we specify the measure $\mu^{\CG}\lr{U}=\chi\lr{U\in \CG}/|\CG|$ that is constant whenever $U=R\lr{g}$ is a unitary representation of an element in $\CG$.
-For this uniform measure over $\CG$ it is quickly verified that the group projector indeed is a projector $\Pi_{\CG}^2=\Pi_{\CG}$ and that it maps onto the \textit{commutant} $\lrc{U\in \CU\lr{N}:\; [U,g]=0\, \forall g \in \CG}$ which is spanned by the \emph{irreducible representations} (irreps) of $\CG$.
+where the integration is taken over the group of all unitaries and we specify the uniform measure $\mu^{\CG}\lr{U}$ over unitaries in $\CG$ (and zero outside).
+It can be verified that the corresponding group projector indeed is a projector $\Pi_{\CG}^2=\Pi_{\CG}$ and that it maps onto the \textit{commutant} $\lrc{U\in \CU\lr{N}:\; [U,g]=0\, \forall g \in \CG}$ which is spanned by the \emph{irreducible representations} (irreps) of $\CG$.
 Note that in eq.\ \eqref{eq:group_proj} phases attached to each group element $g$ do not matter and we in fact only need that the operators used in \eqref{eq:group_proj} form a projective unitary representation of the group.
 The group projector associated to the Pauli group $\CP=\langle \hat{X}, \hat{Z} \rangle$ can hence be written as

 and projects any input state onto a state that is invariant under both random bit- and phase-flips.
 The only state satisfying this property is completely mixed $\rho=I/2$, aligned with the fact that the Pauli group forms a unitary $1$-design -- i.e., group twirls involving single powers $g, g^{\dagger}$ as in eq.\ \eqref{eq:group_proj} act on a state in the same way as a twirl over the whole unitary group $\CG=\CU\lr{N}$ which has only the identity $I$ in its commutant.